camilogarciabotero/GeneFinder.jl/docs/src/simplecodingrule.md

+## Scoring a sequence using a Markov model

+The sequence probability given a transition probability model could (see )

 ## The *log-odds ratio* decision rule

 The sequence probability given a transition probability model (eq.
 2) could be used as the source of a sequence classification based on a decision rule to classify whether a sequence correspond to a model or another.
 Now, imagine we got two DNA sequence transition models, a CDS model and a No-CDS model.
 The *log-odds ratio* decision rule could be establish as: